 The English major offers various opportunities to gain experience in real-world environments through job shadowing and internships with local companies.
 English majors have gained hands-on experience at area law firms; local news station KGAN; Iowa’s second largest newspaper, The Cedar Rapids Gazette; Brucemore Historical Site; United Way of East Central Iowa; Alzheimer’s Society of Cedar Rapids; the National Czech and Slovak Museum; the African American Museum of Iowa; and the Academy for Television Arts and Sciences in Hollywood.

 English majors also gain real-world experience via service learning.
 They design and facilitate Book Club discussions with inmates at the Anamosa State Penitentiary.
-Mount Mercy English majors also provide written feedback and mentoring to high school juniors who enter the university’s annual Creative Writing Contest.
 English majors publish their writing in The Paha Review, Mount Mercy's literary magazine, and the Mount Mercy Times, the university newspaper.

 English majors also present their literary criticism, fiction, poetry, and personal essays at the university’s annual Scholarship Festival.
 As seniors, English majors complete scholarly essays on literary topics of their choices.
 Topics have ranged from Jane Austen to Spiderman, Shakespeare to Harry Potter.
 Some English majors also participate in the university's Pathways to Scholarship project, conducting research one-on-one with faculty members.
 Such research has resulted in conference papers and poetry writing workshops at a nearby correctional facility.